gitbito/AI-Automation/documentation/create_overview_doc/README.md

 1. Verifies the existence of the provided folder.
 2. Copies the directory structure from the source to a `doc_` prefixed folder.
-3. Extracts docstrings from Python and JavaScript files.
+3. Extracts any existing docstrings from Python and JavaScript files, to help provide context to Bito.
 4. Aggregates file summaries using Bito CLI.
 5. Creates code flow maps for each module via Code2Flow.
 6. Constructs a markdown overview for each module.